Skip to main content

 What is Breed-Specific Health Testing?

-Breed-specific health testing refers to medical screenings and evaluations conducted to identify potential genetic or inherited health issues that are common in a specific dog breed.
+Health tests range from medical screenings to vet evaluations that are conducted to identify potential genetic or inherited health issues that are common in a specific dog breed.
 These tests help ensure that breeding dogs are healthy and unlikely to pass on known genetic conditions to their offspring.

 They are often a mix of physical examinations, X-Rays, and DNA tests that allows the breeder to make more informed breeding pairings to avoid passing on hereditary diseases.